Family and Participant Information

 • Hospitality (to include Ushers, Sales, and Onsite Meals)

 A MANDATORY GENERAL MEETING is held at the 1st rehearsal.
 Parents learn about the production schedule, and costume and set construction/painting plans.
 Parents will regularly receive timely updates outlining the production goals, deadlines, and progress.
-The Storybook production schedule includes a 10-15 minute weekly mandatory parent/guardian meeting to promote timely communication.
 Family, friends, and other interested volunteers are welcome to work on the show alongside or in place of parents while under the guidance of the costume and set designers.

 1. Why does TYA require family participation?
 TYA is a parent-based, family community theater, meaning our volunteer workforce is primarily the families of the youth.
 Each year up to 500 volunteers donate nearly 5,000 invaluable hours on productions and fundraising events.
 We pride ourselves on being a family organization where mom, dad, siblings, grandparents, etc. build skills, make friends, and have fun while "doing theater."